ls1intum/Artemis/docs/user/exams/instructors_guide.rst

    :alt: Verify Attendance View: One student did not complete the check-in
    :align: center

+   Verify Attendance View: One student did not complete the check-in

 .. figure:: instructor/verify_attendance_verification_successful.png
    :alt: Verify Attendance View: All students have been successfully checked in
    :align: center

+   Verify Attendance View: All students have been successfully checked in

 .. _student_exams: